aayushrathor/starredrep/README.md

 ## Lua

+- [Eandrju/cellular-automaton.nvim](https://github.com/Eandrju/cellular-automaton.nvim) - A useless plugin that might help you cope with stubbornly broken tests or overall lack of sense in life.
+It lets you execute aesthetically pleasing, cellular automaton animations based on the content
 - [ye-junzhe/BetterNvim](https://github.com/ye-junzhe/BetterNvim) - A Modern Neovim setup, makes nvim an IDE.
 - [kylechui/nvim-surround](https://github.com/kylechui/nvim-surround) - Add/change/delete surrounding delimiter pairs with ease.
 Written with :heart: in Lua.
 - [Abstract-IDE/Abstract](https://github.com/Abstract-IDE/Abstract) - neovim as an IDE